YoniGR94/Firefighter_wage_progres/firefighters_lm_wildfires.md

 ![](firefighters_lm_wildfires_files/figure-gfm/fire%20progress-2.png)<!-- -->

-Were we can see the distribution of avarage wage of all States & big 6.
+Were we can see the distribution of Average wage of all States & big 6.
 In addition, tehere is boxplot of the big 6 wages.

 ``` r